 2. Announced in May newsletter

-3. Volunteer recruitment begins
+3. Volunteer recruitment began

 4. Wallingford plat maps pulled

-1. Work with preservation consultants to gather any additional information to aid in their analysis
+Worked with preservation consultants to gather any additional information to aid in their analysis